Published on December 21st, 201211

 I suppose.
 But after witnessing first-hand the awe and mystery of standing right there, touching it…

 I must say, that honey is deserving of far more than some catchy “rock” moniker.
 Even the full-blown “Ayers Rock” would seem inadequate (not to mention a bit arrogantly Anglo-Saxonized).
 Nope, for me – the “rock” that I beheld – indeed, stood stupefied and awestruck under the blazing sun in the middle of Australia’s vast outback at the base of – can hereafter be dubbed none other than…

 “Uluru” – its (far more dignified) original traditional name.

-But let's back up here a tad, shall we?
-Back to those bleary days when I was Googling my way though the www trying to piece together an itinerary for my planned three weeks in Oz.
+But let’s back up here a tad, shall we?
+Back to those bleary-eyed days in Vietnam, when I was Googling my way though the www trying to piece together an itinerary for my planned three weeks in Oz.